kyyril/NextJS/README.md

 ## 💰 List of Content 💰

-- **Introduction**
-  An overview of what you'll learn in this course.

-- **Pengenalan Next.js**
-  Introduction to Next.js and its key features.
-  *Example:* Learn how to create a basic Next.js page by exporting a simple React component.

-- **Project Structure**
-  Understanding the standard project structure in Next.js applications.
-  *Example:* Explore the `pages` directory and how each file corresponds to a route.

-- **Membuat Project**
-  Step-by-step guide to setting up a new Next.js project.
-  *Example:* Initialize a new project using `npx create-next-app`.

 - **Routing**
   Basics of routing in Next.js, including creating pages and navigation.
   *Example:* Create routes by adding files to the `pages` directory, e.g., `about.js` becomes `/about`.